 The Office of Science, Policy and Society Programs (OSPSP) serves society, government, and the research community through a diverse set of activities.
 Its programs address several objectives of the American Association for the Advancement of Science (AAAS), including furthering the work of scientists, improving the effectiveness of science in the promotion of human welfare, and fostering scientific freedom and responsibility.
-The six OSPSP units include:
+The OSPSP units are:

 - Dialogue on Science, Ethics & Religion (DoSER) builds on AAAS's long-standing commitment to relate scientific knowledge and technological development to the purposes and concerns of society at large.
 DoSER facilitates meaningful communication between the scientific and religious communities.

 - Inclusive STEM Ecosystems for Equity & Diversity (ISEED) collaborates with cross-sector partners to understand, deconstruct, evolve, and reimagine inclusive systems, structures, and organizations to support full representation of all people in STEM.